swagger-akka-http/swagger-pekko-http/README.md

 ## Swagger UI

-This library does not include [Swagger's UI](https://petstore.swagger.io/) only the api support for powering a UI.
-Adding such a UI to your akka-http app is easy.
+This library does not include [Swagger's UI](https://petstore.swagger.io/) only the API support for powering a UI.
+Adding such a UI to your pekko-http app is easy.
-[swagger-akka-http-sample](https://github.com/pjfanning/swagger-akka-http-sample) does it using libs from org.webjars.

-Alternatively, you can include the static files for the Swagger UI and expose using akka-http's `getFromResource` and `getFromResourceDirectory` [support](https://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/alphabetically.html).
+You can include the static files for the Swagger UI and expose using pekko-http's `getFromResource` and `getFromResourceDirectory` [support](https://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/alphabetically.html).

 To add a Swagger UI to your site, simply drop the static site files into the resources directory of your project.
 The following trait will expose a `swagger` route hosting files from the `resources/swagger/` directory: